-A SCPE calibration tool, similar to the one developed for Education Specialist and Multiple/Single Subject faculty through support of California Educator Preparation Innovation Collaborative (CalEPIC), has been designed for use by faculty and program coordinators in the Pupil Personnel Services program to identify and increase opportunities for candidates to learn, apply, and reflect on each SCPE.
-The program coordinator is actively working with graduate assistants on a course syllabus project to address all the relevant issues.
-The course instructors will be asked to review their syllabi to ensure that the learning outcomes are fully aligned with the SCPEs.
-The course instructors will work with the program coordinator to assess their course materials and identify any gaps in providing candidates with opportunities to learn, apply, and reflect on the SCPEs.
-Based on those identified gaps, the course instructors will work with the program coordinator to find/explore ways to ensure that candidates have ample opportunities to learn, apply, and reflect on the knowledge and skills needed to meet the SCPEs.
+In the first quarterly report, the institution designed a SCPE calibration tool, similar to the one developed for Education Specialist and Multiple/Single Subject faculty through support of California Educator Preparation Innovation Collaborative (CalEPIC), for use by faculty and program coordinators in the Pupil Personnel Services program to identify and increase opportunities for candidates to learn, apply, and reflect on each SCPE.
+The program coordinator was actively working with graduate assistants on a course syllabus project to address all the relevant issues.
+The course instructors were being asked to review their syllabi to ensure that the learning outcomes are fully aligned with the SCPEs.

+The course instructors were working with the program coordinator to assess their course materials and identify any gaps in providing candidates with opportunities to learn, apply, and reflect on the SCPEs.
+Based on those identified gaps, the course instructors were to begin working with the program coordinator to find/explore ways to ensure that candidates have ample opportunities to learn, apply, and reflect on the knowledge and skills needed to meet the SCPEs.